davidtranhq/davidtranhq.github.io/_posts/2020-12-30-how-do-machines-learn.md

 ### Gradients

 The gradient of a multivariable function $F$, denoted $\nabla F$, is a vector containing every partial derivative of F. Much like how a negative derivative indicates that a one-dimensional function is decreasing, the gradient can be used to describe the shape of a multivariable function at a certain point.
-For a function $F(x_0, x_1, ..., x_n)$ with $n$ variables, it's gradient is defined as:
+For a function $F(x_0, x_1, ..., x_n)$ with $n$ variables, its gradient is defined as:

 $$
     \newcommand\colvec[1]{\begin{bmatrix}#1\end{bmatrix}}